Orlando Child Custody Lawyer

 By its very nature, divorce involves two people.
 Two people who often have very different ideas for what the “best case scenario” looks like.

-Your child custody arrangement depends a great deal on whether or not you and your spouse can come to an agreement.
+Your parenting plan depends a great deal on whether or not you and your spouse can come to an agreement.
 This usually plays out in one of three ways.

-In an uncontested divorce, the two of you are in agreement about everything.
-You both agree on custody, holidays, child support, and other important details.
+In an uncontested divorce, the two of you are in agreement about everything—time sharing, the custodial parent, spending holidays, child support, and other important details.

 These types of divorces are usually settled much more quickly (and for much less money).